 With tremendous gratitude we acknowledge and honor TheatreWorks’ beloved community of trailblazing BIPOC artists who worked to bring change.
 These artists – on the stage, behind the scenes, and in our offices – travelled from all over the Bay Area and nation to tell stories that were not often told, performed in roles they had traditionally been excluded from playing, and made their voices heard.
 Their brave and beautiful work is a large part of the foundation on which TheatreWorks was built and we pledge to remember their extraordinary efforts while also acknowledging the harm done by our institutional shortcomings.
 We rededicate ourselves to build upon the foundation of that good work to become a more inclusive and actively anti-racist organization.

 We have much work to do as a company.
 We invite you to join us as we explore new ways to place anti-racism at the heartbeat of our work on and off our stages, our engagement with our multicultural community, and how we welcome a more diverse audience.
 We aspire to a transformative and transparent process that ensures lasting and long-term change.
 We will uplift the voices that more fully represent the diversity of our region.
 We will focus on repairing the harm we have caused and build on our past successes while never resting on our laurels.
 We will include all in our journey – our loyal TheatreWorks community as well as new friends and partnerships.

 This is hard work, but it can be joyful work.
 We will share our progress with you and, toward that end, we offer our most recent update below.

-The following vision statement, glossary, and transparent update represent a collective of ideas and prioritized action items that are evolving and will be updated regularly.
+The following transparent update and glossary represent a collective of ideas and prioritized action items that are evolving and will be updated regularly.